 Home & School Association (H.S.A.): The Home & School Association is the parent group of Readington Township Schools.
 This group supports the efforts of the staff and the Board of Education for the benefit of our children.
 The group encourages parents to join the H.S.A. at the beginning of each school year and to become involved in the various events it sponsors.
-The H.S.A. handbook contains information about the organization and will be sent home with your child at the beginning of the year.
-The H.S.A., through its parent-supported fund-raisers, provides programs for our children that extend what is provided through district funds.
+The H.S.A., through its parent-supported fundraisers, provides programs for our children that extend what is provided through district funds.
 Assembly programs, book fairs, mini-courses, holiday shopping, mini-grants for teachers, Winterfest, the Halloween Read-In, and movie nights are examples of what the H.S.A. sponsors to enrich the school experiences of our children.
 H.S.A. funds also support the library and help with the funding of other school projects.
 Without volunteers from the H.S.A., your child's school experience would not be as well-rounded and diverse.
 We encourage parents to volunteer and to support the fundraising efforts of the H.S.A.